By now, you’ve hopefully got your Prime Day 2019 strategy locked down.

 For example, Percentage Discount and BOGO offers are often only visible below the fold on the product display page and they lack the ultra visibility of Lightning Deals or Coupon offers (which show in organic search results as well).
 Therefore, certain promotions are a little harder for the average shopper to find.

-Comparison between a offer visible below the fold on the product
+Above: Comparison between a offer visible below the fold on the product

 display page and a coupon showing prominently in search.